-Korcula Town is the main town on the island, with population of about 3000 inhabitants.
-The main feature / sight of the whole town is Korcula Old Town – a medieval walled town with it’s towers, numerous buildings and monuments, cafés , restaurants , hotels, galleries, open air cinema and more..
-Korcula is very popular for visitors as central location from which they explore the rest of the island and its surroundings.
-The town of Korcula is also an administrative center of the area.
+Korcula Town is the main town on the island, with a population of about 3000 inhabitants.
+The main feature/sight of the whole town is Korcula Old Town – a medieval walled town with its towers, numerous buildings and monuments, cafés , restaurants , hotels, galleries, open-air cinema and more..
+Korcula is very popular for visitors as a central location from which they explore the rest of the island and its surroundings.
+The town of Korcula is also an administrative centre of the area.
 See also beaches in Korcula town.
 (Note: Korcula is pronounced “kor-chula“)

 Sightseeing in Korcula Town

-Korcula Old Town is the main attraction of Korcula Town – a medieval walled city positioned on a oval-shaped swelling of land pointing deep into Peljesac Channel.
+Korcula Old Town is the main attraction of Korcula Town – a medieval walled city positioned on an oval-shaped swelling of land pointing deep into Peljesac Channel.
 The Old Town itself is grooved with a succession of narrow streets that branch off the spine of the main street like the fish bone.
-Fish bone shape was used in Korcula Old Town design to reduce effects of wind and sun and provide citizens with sheltered and comfortable accommodation.
+The fishbone shape was used in Korcula Old Town design to reduce effects of wind and sun and provide citizens with sheltered and comfortable accommodation.
 The architecture in the Old Town is mainly influenced by Venetian Renaissance (see palaces in Korcula).
-The Old Town center is dominated by the splendid St Mark’s Cathedral built in the Gothic-Renaissance style, completed in 15th century (by Marko Andrijic) at the place of other church from 13th century.. read more about architecture in Korcula
+The Old Town centre is dominated by the splendid St Mark’s Cathedral built in the Gothic-Renaissance style, completed in the 15th century (by Marko Andrijic) at the place of other church from the 13th century.. read more about architecture in Korcula

 Photos of Korcula Town:

-To reach Korcula Town from Dubrovnik you can use the main coastal ferry lines that sails from Dubrovnik via Mljet to Rjeka, stopping in Korcula Town or by catamaran ferry “Nona Ana” that sails from Dubrovnik to Korcula and stopping at Mljet.
+To reach Korcula Town from Dubrovnik you can use the main coastal ferry lines that sail from Dubrovnik via Mljet to Rijeka, stopping in Korcula Town or by catamaran ferry “Nona Ana” that sails from Dubrovnik to Korcula and stopping at Mljet.
 See the most comprehensive list of all ferries to Korcula

 There is also a daily bus connection to Korcula Town from Dubrovnik.
-The bus departs daily at 3 pm and it runs along Peljesac Peninsula arriving in Orebic where it joins 15 minute ferry ride to Korcula Town (Domince).
+The bus departs daily at 3 pm and it runs along Peljesac Peninsula arriving in Orebic where it joins 15-minute ferry ride to Korcula Town (Domince).
 There are regular buses to Korcula Town from Split, Zagreb, Sarajevo, Mostar and Belgrade.
-Read more about bus from Dubrovnik to Korcula..
+Read more about a bus from Dubrovnik to Korcula.

 Maps of Korcula Town

-Korcula Statute is an important legal document from 13th century that covers laws of Korcula town and island of Korcula.
-It belong to group of oldest Slav legal documents too.
+Korcula Statute is an important legal document from the 13th century that covers laws of Korcula town and island of Korcula.
+It belongs to a group of oldest Slav legal documents too.
 The Statute, as a book (compilation) of laws, was passed in 1214, but the only preserved version that is available is from 1265.
-Various amendments and annexes are added to the statute continuously until 16th century.
-The oldest part of the Statute was written in Latin which was later translated in Italian Language… read more about Korcula Town Statute from 1214.
+Various amendments and annexes are added to the statute continuously until the 16th century.
+The oldest part of the Statute was written in Latin which was later translated into the Italian Language… read more about Korcula Town Statute from 1214.

 Areas of Korcula Town:

-- Korcula Old Town: Pjaca (St Mark’s Square) , Rampada, Zakrjan – medieval walled city positioned on a oval-shaped swelling of land pointing deep into Peljesac Channel … read more
+- Korcula Old Town: Pjaca (St Mark’s Square) , Rampada, Zakrjan – medieval walled city positioned on an oval-shaped swelling of land pointing deep into Peljesac Channel … read more

 - Plokata – one of the main squares in Korcula Town.
 It is located next to Kopnena Vrata entrance to Old Town and Rotonda, the fresh fruit and veg market…read more

-- Punta Jurana – area in Korcula Town that includes stretch of the coast / pier from Plokata to Borak.
-Punta Jurana has couple of cafes, nice ice-cream place, local marina too ..read more
+- Punta Jurana – the area in Korcula Town that includes a stretch of the coast/pier from Plokata to Borak.
+Punta Jurana has a couple of cafes, nice ice-cream place, local marina too ..read more

 - Rotonda – fresh fruit and vegetable market.
 It is located next to Plokata and Rampada, in the very centre of the town.
 This is the place where local farmers..read more

-- Riva (Port) – great for afternoon stroll as well as a lovely sunsets
+- Riva (Port) – great for an afternoon stroll as well as a lovely sunsets

-- Sveti Nikola – well known area that features palm tree lined promenade.
-It runs along the sea from the main Korcula Town Square Plokata to area of Cvjetno Naselje.. read more
+- Sveti Nikola – a well-known area that features palm tree lined promenade.
+It runs along the sea from the main Korcula Town Square Plokata to the area of Cvjetno Naselje.. read more

-- Cvjetno Naselje – area in Korcula Town that is located on the hilly position above Sveti Nikola Street and under Forteca Hill, on the Western side of Korcula Old Town… read more
+- Cvjetno Naselje – area in Korcula Town that is located in the hilly position above Sveti Nikola Street and under Forteca Hill, on the Western side of Korcula Old Town… read more

 - Medvinjak – small bay on the western side of Korcula town..